 Are you interested in knowing the amount of calories in mushrooms?
 We provide that information for you on a variety of edible mushrooms in this article

-However, one of the major benefits to know about is our mushroom spawn.
+One of the major benefits to know about is our mushroom spawn.
 With the variety of mushroom spawn we provide, you can grow your own delicious mushrooms at home all-year-round.
+This includes the use of mushroom grow kits or other varieties of high-quality spawn.

 Calories in Mushrooms: A look at the numbers